amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 the same basic idea.

 Systems in specs/Amethyst are slightly different.
-Rather than describe the behavior of a single instance (eg, a single enemy in your game), they describe the behavior of all components of a specific type (all enemies).
+Rather than describe the behavior of a single instance (e.g., a single enemy in your game), they describe the behavior of all components of a specific type (all enemies).
 This makes your code more modular, easier to test, and makes it run faster.